TalnUPF/praat_web/README.md

 # Installation

-The best to do the installation is to clone this repository.
-Define the demos (as explained below) and do the
+The best to do the installation is to do it using maven.
+Many places explain how to install maven, for example here http://www.baeldung.com/install-maven-on-windows-linux-mac or the original maven page https://maven.apache.org/install.html
+* Clone this repository.
+* You will also need to download Praat and define its directory in the web.xml file.
+You can download the source code of out extended version of Praat from here: https://github.com/TalnUPF/praat/tree/upf
+* Define the demos (as explained below) and do the
+* package the war file using maven
 > mvn package

-You will also need to download Praat and define its directory in the web.xml file before packaging.
-You can download the source code of out extended version of Praat from here: https://github.com/TalnUPF/praat/tree/upf
+* Install Tomcat  (this depends on Tomcat version and operating system, check nice tutorials out there)
+* and setup (deploy) the application inside tomcat  (check some tutorials)

 ## demo definition